Search String

 Lemmings Amiga

-DMA Design released Lemmings for the Amiga and Atari ST in 1991.
-Lemmings is an icon-driven, mouse-controlled puzzle game famous for its playability, audiovisuals and controls.
-The ST/Amiga versions of Lemmings are also notable for featuring 2-player split-screen mode, which the inferior IBM PC MS-DOS version lacks.
+DMA Design released the original version of Lemmings for the Amiga in February of 1991.
+Lemmings is an icon-driven, mouse-controlled puzzle game famous for its playability, audiovisuals and icon-driven control.
+The ST/Amiga versions of Lemmings are also notable for featuring two-player split-screen mode.
 [1]

-Lemmings was programmed by David Jones, drawn by Scott Johnston, animated by Gary Timmons and composed by Brian Johnston and Tim Wright.
+Lemmings was programmed by Dave Jones, drawn by Scott Johnston, animated by Gary Timmons and composed by Brian Johnston and Tim Wright.
+Lemmings levels were designed by Scott Johnston, Gary Timmons and Mike Dailly.

-The commands confer abilities to the lemmings that have been assigned the command; that is, they create a type of lemming that carries out a specific command (an assignment).
+The commands confer abilities to the lemmings that have been assigned the command; that is, they create a type of lemming that carries out a specific command (an assignment) for as long as it is able to or until it has been assigned another task.

-The idle, event-based, walk-cycle and assignment animations are impressive considering their small size.
+The idle, event-based, walk-cycle and assignment animations are impressively detailed considering their small size.

 Bashers, diggers and miners modify the landscape by digging tunnels and shafts that the lemmings can walk through and fall down into.
 Bashers dig horizontally, diggers dig vertically and miners dig diagonally.
-All diggers continue to dig until there is no more diggable ground in their path or they have been reassigned.
-A digger could dig a shaft, tunnel across and then mine diagonally downward, and so on, thereby creating a network of tunnels.
+Diggers continue to dig until there is no more diggable ground in their path or they have been reassigned.
+A digger could dig a shaft, tunnel sideways and then mine diagonally downward, and so on, thereby creating a network of tunnels.

 A single bomber blows out only a small portion of the landscape when detonated, but this can suffice to break through thin vertical and horizontal barriers.
 Blockers assume a stationary position, thereby directing lemmings to reverse their course.
 Climbers climb upwards on 90° walls, builders build bridges diagonally upwards and floaters safely descend from heights via parasol, aka umbrella.